TBD54566975/developer.tbd.website/blog/2023-06-01-ssi-console.md

 ---
 slug: ssi-console
-title: TBD partners with Benri to host the SSI Admin console.
+title: TBD partners with Benri to host the SSI Console.
 description: TBD partners with Benri to host the SSI Console: an SSI admin interface for easy interaction with SSI services.
 authors:
   name: Andor Kesselman